thephpleague/shunt/README.md

 ## License

-New BSD (see LICENSE for full license details).
+MIT (see LICENSE for full license details).